All Episodes

 You wouldn't want that.

-Now the answer to this is what it's always been, for the answer to this is an educated and informed public that understands the fakery and the lies and the made-up aspects and the fake emotion, the fake outrage.
+The answer to this is an educated and informed public that understands the fakery and the lies and the made-up aspects and the fake emotion, the fake outrage.

 The answer to this is an informed, educated public that simply does not believe this stuff.

-I know it's a it's a huge endeavor.
+I know it's a huge endeavor.

-I don't pretend to have the answer to it, but it's it's one of the long-stated purposes of this program.
+I don't pretend to have the answer to it, but it's one of the long-stated purposes of this program.

 And as far as this audience is concerned, that's been a successful objective.